Pearls on a String:Further Extending Health (and Retirement) Savings Accounts

 Is medical finance really so complicated most people couldn't handle it by themselves?

 One consolidated lifetime account form, which serves as a transfer vehicle for a single person's various balances.
 Sort of like a lifetime check-book.
-It provides a common incentive to be frugal for future retirement, and a common way to multiply such savings.If that won't suffice for some tasks, we are travelling down the same path as the income tax, and should re-consider such high-handed laziness.
+It provides a common incentive to be frugal for future retirement, and a common way to multiply such savings.If that won't suffice for some tasks, we are traveling down the same path as the income tax and should re-consider such high-handed laziness.

 If you want a simple system, give it to individuals who have an incentive to keep it simple.